 Cipher Keys

-OpenObserve uses Cipher Keys to decrypt encrypted logs during search queries.
-This feature is essential for handling sensitive data stored in encrypted formats while still enabling effective log search and analysis, without storing decrypted data on disk.
+This page explains how to create and manage Cipher Keys in OpenObserve and how to use them to decrypt encrypted log data during search queries.
+The Cipher Keys feature is essential for handling sensitive data stored in encrypted formats while still enabling effective log search and analysis, without storing decrypted data on disk.

-Note: The Cipher Keys feature is only available in the OpenObserve Enterprise Edition.
+Note: This feature is applicable to the OpenObserve Enterprise Edition.

 Follow these steps to create and configure Cipher Keys in OpenObserve: